snarfblam/hasher-js/README.md

 Hasher-js includes a page that can be used as a front-end.
 Additionally, a very simple server is included to run the page locally.
 When a build is performed, in addition to creating the bundle, any necessary files for the page and server are copied to the `/dist` directory.

 First run the command `npm run build` to build the hasher-js library and test server, then run the command `npm run start` start the test server.
 Access the page at `http://localhost:8000`.

-To host the page on a web server, simply copy the contents of the `/dist` directory, omitting `/dist/index.js`.

 ## Tests